ibm-messaging/mq-container-mft/docs/build.md

    `podman build -f Dockerfile-agent -t mqmft:9.2.2 --build-arg ARG_MQMFT_REDIST_FILE=9.2.2.0-IBM-MQFA-Redist-LinuxX64.tar.gz`

    You can replace the `9.2.2.0-IBM-MQFA-Redist-LinuxX64.tar.gz` with the version of the redistributable package of your choice.

+### Building the Bridge Credential Exit - bridgecredexit
+The container image also ships a MFT Bridge Agent Credential Exit.
+This exit is used by a Bridge agent to determine credentials required to connect to a SFTP/FTP server.

+To build the exit, you require `com.ibm.wmqfte.com.ibm.wmqfte.exitroutines.api.jar` library.
+The library is shipped as part of IBM MQ Standard Installation image or MFT Redistributable package.
+You can build the exit using Eclipse IDE with at least Java JDK or with `javac` using `javac -cp .:/<path>/com.ibm.wmqfte.com.ibm.wmqfte.exitroutines.api.jar:/<path>/json-20210307 ProtocolBridgeCustomCredentialExit.java`

+ and jar the class file
+   `jar cmf MANIFEST.MF bridgecredexit ProtocolBridgeCustomCredentialExit.class`

 ## Installed components